st-evenlin/st-evenlin.github.io/_posts/2025-08-13-sota-post-training-of-llm-part-1.md

-# On The Distributional View of SOTA LLM Post-Training — A 3-Part Q\&A Series
+# The Distributional View of LLM Post-Training — A 3-Part Q and A Series

 When I started thinking about this topic, a lot of questions were floating around in my head and I couldn't help going through them one by one.
 I figured it might be interesting to present a Q&A series to bring you through my journey of navigating this space.